JoaoGeraldes/Aircraft-Scheduling/SOLUTION.md

 To fetch more flights, scroll down (when scroll is available) or click on the 'Load more' button.

 ## Final notes

+Some environment variables were set on .env file in the root directory.
+I added some @types and TypeScript to the project (as dev dependencies) to facilitate typing and avoid errors.